"The way you help anyone

 Having been a manager for 40 years, I said that it is best to put people where they will excel.
 When someone wants to do a certain thing, it is likely that this is the best place for them.
 Encourage him to touch the other aspects, but to focus on the part he likes, and allow others to do the same.

-My experience at bad management is trying to have everyone do everything.
-Great teams, whether in business or in sports or elsewhere are great because they take the best talents of people and put those people and talents together in the places that serves the whole in the most effective manner.
+My experience with bad management is trying to have everyone do everything.
+Great teams, whether in business or in sports or elsewhere are great because they take the best talents of people and put those people and talents together in the places that serve the whole in the most effective manner.
 So, we need to lift the players up by having them matched to what they desire and what they are good at.

 In this way, we can be soothing.
 Being soothing is also effective in dealing with conflicts with teams, spouses, and others.
 Again, in soothing, we are finding what is right, what works, allow understanding.